Student Health Insurance Plan (SHIP) Waiver Policies

 - International undergraduate, graduate, & professional students eligible for SHIP and enrolled in either online or on-campus coursework residing in the United States can request to waive SHIP if they have comparable US-based employer coverage filed in the United States through their direct employment or through a dependent’s employer.
 Individual plans purchased on the Marketplace, travel plans, or home-country employer plans are not considered comparable to the Student Health Insurance Plan (SHIP).
 Please carefully read the Criteria for Comparable Coverage section below.

-- Be underwritten by an insurance and claims company based in the United States with a U.S. telephone number and address for submission of claims;
+- Be underwritten by an insurance company based in the United States with a U.S. telephone number and address for submission of claims;

-- Short-term Duration Plans
+- Short-Term Limited Duration Plans

-- Medical Cost Sharing Plans
+- Medical Cost-Sharing Plans